thousandeyes/thousandeyes-sdk-java/usage/docs/QuotasApi.md

 Remove account group quotas from organizations

-This endpoint removes quotas from multiple account groups across multiple organizations.
+This operation removes quotas from multiple account groups across multiple organizations.
 To use this endpoint, you need the &#x60;Edit organization and account group quotas&#x60; permission, which is a management-level permission.

 ### Example